Cape Canaveral Launch Complex 13: Landing Zones 1 and 2 (from 2015)

-On 10 February 2015, the Air Force announced that SpaceX signed a five-year lease for LC-13 to be used as a landing site for the first stage of their reusable launch vehicle, the Falcon 9.
+On February 10, 2015, the Air Force announced that SpaceX signed a five-year lease for LC-13 to be used as a landing site for the first stage of their reusable launch vehicle, the Falcon 9.
 Over the next several months, the area east of the old launch architecture such as the mobile service tower track was torn up and transformed into a circular landing pad 195 m (640 ft) diameter named Landing Zone 1.
 Initially, the company planned to convert the facility into a set of five discrete landing zones, one large primary pad with four smaller alternate pads surrounding it.
 However, other changes in future SpaceX plans—most notably the cancellation of a reusable Falcon 9 second stage in favor of what eventually became Starship—resulted in only one pad being actually constructed.
-LZ-1 hosted its first landing on 22 December 2015 as part of Falcon 9's 20th flight, carrying eleven Orbcomm-OG2 satellites.
+LZ-1 hosted its first landing on December 22, 2015 as part of Falcon 9's 20th flight, carrying eleven Orbcomm-OG2 satellites.

 In July 2016, SpaceX applied for permission on building two additional landing pads at LC-13, to be used as a site for the two side boosters of Falcon Heavy.
 This eventually resulted in the construction of Landing Zone 2, located at the former complex retention pool north of the Atlas pad and sized 126 m (415 ft) in diameter.
-LZ-2 first saw use as part of Falcon Heavy's maiden flight on 6 February 2018, and was first used for a standard Falcon 9 booster on 11 December 2022 as part of Hakuto-R Mission 1.
+LZ-2 first saw use as part of Falcon Heavy's maiden flight on 6 February 2018, and was first used for a standard Falcon 9 booster on December 11, 2022 as part of Hakuto-R Mission 1.

-During a press conference leading up to the launch of SpaceX Crew-11, William Gerstenmaier announced on 30 July 2025 that LZ-1 would be decommissioned following the flight on 1 August, to be replaced with landing areas located adjacent to their launch pads at Space Launch Complex 40 and Launch Complex 39A.
-He additionally clarified that LZ-2 would continue to be used on an interim basis while the new pads get constructed.
+During a press conference leading up to the launch of SpaceX Crew-11, William Gerstenmaier announced on July 30, 2025 that LZ-1 would be decommissioned following the flight on 1 August, to be replaced with landing areas located adjacent to their launch pads at Space Launch Complex 40 and Launch Complex 39A.

 Phantom Space and Vaya Space (from 2023)

-On 7 March 2023, the United States Space Force announced that LC-13 was to be leased to companies Phantom Space Corporation and Vaya Space for respective use by their Daytona and Dauntless launch vehicles.
+On March 7, 2023, the United States Space Force announced that LC-13 was to be leased to companies Phantom Space Corporation and Vaya Space for respective use by their Daytona and Dauntless launch vehicles.
 Space Launch Delta 45 provided justification as a way to optimize the use of excess launch property and the Eastern Range along Florida's coastline.
 Unlike with the simultaneous leases granted to Stoke Space at LC-14 and ABL Space Systems at LC-15, the official transfer of operations was not performed until the expiration of the SpaceX lease at the end of July 2025.